Should I ask my doctor if he or she is a board-certified plastic surgeon?

 What are some ways I can improve the appearance of my skin?

 Skin resurfacing can improve sun damage, reduce the density of wrinkles and improve uneven pigmentation and superficial scarring.
-Mechanical dermabrasion or dermaplaning can improve acne formed scaring.
+Mechanical dermabrasion or dermaplaning can improve the look of the skin.
 It uses fine abrasion or scalpel to remove the sin surface layers to a controlled depth.
-Chemical solutions or peels have different concentrations applied to remove the surface layer of skin.
+Chemical solutions, peels, or lasers have different concentrations applied to remove the surface layer of skin.
 These then allow new skin to form that is tighter and smoother.
 Many lasers improve damaged skin.
 BBL, Fractional and intense pulse light (IPL) lasers require several treatments with less downtime than the traditional CO2 and erbium lasers.
 With the CO2 laser, the deeper layers of skin are addressed.
 There is flaking and crusting that resolves in 5-10 days.
 Skin is most likely pink or flush for several months.

 Is it important to give a full medical history to my plastic surgeon?